-Walter’s Steakhouse is unlike other steak restaurants in Brisbane, with Chef Pete Clarke cutting and dry-aging all of their steaks in-house.
+Walter’s Steakhouse is unlike other steak restaurants in Brisbane, with chef Gert Pretorius cutting and dry-aging all of their steaks in-house.
 The menu features a niche selection of cuts, but the one to opt for is their signature dry-aged porterhouse—full as you are after polishing it off, you'll want to go back for seconds.
 The sides to pair it with are just as drool-worthy—think creamed spinach that's definitely more butter than spinach, dutch potato and warm pecan pie to finish.

 SK Steak & Oyster

 One from the team behind Hellenika, you'll know you're going to get a good steak at SK Steak & Oyster as soon as you catch sight of the massive glass-walled dry-aging cabinet neighbouring the kitchen.
 Behind the glass you’ll spot the gloriously marbled sirloin, prime rib and eye fillet steaks just begging to be ordered.
 Whichever you choose, you’ll also want to make a few selections from one other section of the menu: the potato menu.
 Listing jacket potatoes, olive oil roasted kipfler, potato and gravy and Romanoff potatoes, it’s a carb-lovers dream.

 As far as awards go, being named Australia’s Best Steak Restaurant is pretty much one of the best ones you can get.
 So it’s not surprising then that Black Hide serve up amazing steaks.
 They work exclusively with Stanbroke Beef to get the very best quality beef on Brisbane plates, which includes delectable wagyu cuts like eye fillet, rib eye and sirloin.
 For a big hunger, try the Tomahawk, a 1.2kg Angus cut.